Transplant Waiting Lists for Liver and Kidney

 If you are accepted as a transplant candidate, your name will be placed on the United Network for Organ Sharing (UNOS) waiting list, which has strict regulations.
 Several factors, including what organ is required, affect your placement and priority on the list.

-Once your evaluation is complete and the transplant committee has decided that you are a liver transplant candidate, you will be placed on the liver transplant waiting list with UNOS.
+Once your evaluation is complete and the transplant committee has decided that you are an organ transplant candidate, you will be placed on a transplant waiting list with UNOS.

 Being on the transplant waiting list does not mean that all you do is wait.
 It is important that you continue to be in contact with the transplant team and take an active role in maintaining your health.
 Here is a list of things to do while waiting for a transplant.